Ease on down to the Emerald City at MoMI

 Edge’s dance film was presented at MoMI for Black History Month in 2020.

-Edge, who is a major fan of the film, was glad to lead the project.
+Edge, who is a major fan of the film, was glad to lead the project, which included her dance students, who provided choreographic and teaching assistance to the PS 111 kids.

 “I absolutely love ‘The Wiz,’” said Edge.
 “It is a cult film not only for Black people, but for dancers of all backgrounds.
 Many of my dance teachers were in both the Broadway show and the movie, making it even more fun.”